 Tuida was originaly an Ancient Thracian settlement which grew into a Late Roman, Early Byzantine, and medieval Bulgarian fortress.
 The Roman fortress itself was built after the capital of the Roman Empire was moved from Rome to Constantinople in 325 AD.

-The 6th century AD secret passage of the Tuida Fortress, was in use between the 4th and the 13th century AD, is an arched tunnel leading from inside of the fortress to the bank of the Novoselska River, a tributary to the Tundzha River, outside the fortress walls.
+The 6th century AD secret passage of the Tuida Fortress, which itself was in use as a fortress between the 4th and the 13th century AD, is an arched tunnel leading from inside of the fortress to the bank of the Novoselska River, a tributary to the Tundzha River, outside the fortress walls.

 Now the entrance of the Tuida secret passage has been protected with a newly built shelter, announced the local office of Bulgaria’s ruling center-right party GERB which has provided the funding to complete the structure.

 It is noted that the existence of the secret passage has been known since archaeological excavations in the 1960s when a small section of the tunnel exit at the river bank was explored.

 Back then the archaeologists unearthed its stone steps and wooden beams, and found that the passage had air vents about every two meters.

 Since then, the tunnel has not been excavated further, and its entrance or exit have not been protected or restored, and have been exposed to weather damage.

 The organizers say the construction of the shelter is a first step for the preservation of the secret tunnel dating back to the Early Byzantine period of the Tuida Fortress in Bulgaria’s Sliven.

 A project for the partial excavation and restoration of the secret passage is about to be drafted in order to apply for public funding.

 The office of GERB Sliven has pledged to also support financially the future restoration project.